Negar-Hashemi/js-sanitizer/README.md

 ### Vitest
 - Creates `vitest.setup.js` to register Babel before tests run.
 - Updates your `package.json` to include this file under `vitest.setupFiles`.

-This way, `js-sanitizer` works out of the box across all three frameworks.

 ---